simon-danielsson/dotfiles/README.md

 - 📊 Status bar: session name, time, load average.

 ## 🐚 Zsh `.zshrc`
+This is how my Zsh/TMUX setup behaves at startup:
-Zsh is my shell of choice.
-I've set it up so that a new zsh instance will automatically attach to a TMUX session called `main` - if there is none already running, a new `main` TMUX session will be created.
-This ensures I am always inside TMUX when I start my terminal emulator.
+1. A new Zsh instance will automatically attach to a TMUX session called `main` - if there is none already running, a new `main` TMUX session will be created.
+2. Inside the newly created TMUX session a new window with an instance of [OpenCode](https://opencode.ai/docs/) is automatically created.

 ### Zsh Aliases `zsh_aliases.zsh`
 - 🐍 **`p`**: `python3 *.py`